-The tingling or prickling sensation, experienced by the breastfeeding mom is known as the ‘let down’ reflex.
-You may feel a sudden fullness in your breasts and perhaps even see some milk dripping down from the breast you’re not feeding from.
+The tingling or prickling sensation, experienced by the breastfeeding mum is known as the ‘let down reflex.
+You may feel a sudden fullness in your breasts and perhaps even see some milk dripping down from the breast you’re not feeding on.
 This is where your breast pads come in handy!

 The funny (and sometimes inconvenient!) thing about the let-down is that it can be triggered by simply touching your breast and nipple area or simply hearing or thinking of a baby! (any baby!)

 You may notice that your baby’s sucking pattern changes from a quick suck to a rhythmic suck-swallow pattern as the milk begins to flow freely.

 3. How many times do I breastfeed in a day?

 This varies a lot.
 A mum could feed anywhere between 8-12 times within a 24 hour period.

 The only true way of working out how many feeds are required by your baby is to watch and respond to her feeding ‘cues’.
 I know they can cry a lot, but you’ll become familiar with which cries mean what.
 Baby language is incredible.